-David joins Rock following a 20-year career as a financial adviser and lender in the UK, European and North American infrastructure space.
-In particular, he advised the Rock team on their first five primary deals and was instrumental in developing new ways to finance rolling stock in the UK.
+David joined Rock following a 20-year career as a financial adviser and lender in the UK, European and North American infrastructure space.
+In particular, he advised the Rock team on their first five greenfield deals and was instrumental in developing new ways to finance rolling stock in the UK.
 Prior to joining Rock, David led the award winning financial advisory team at Operis.
 Over the course of his career he has also worked for Royal Bank of Canada, Deloitte and PwC.

 Rock Rail West Coast – financial adviser to the team that closed the >£350m funding of 135 new Hitachi electric and bi-mode vehicles for use on the West Coast Partnership franchise.

 Rock Rail East Midlands – financial adviser on Rock’s successful bid for the £400m financing of a new 165 vehicle fleet of Hitachi intercity bi-mode trains.
 This transformative transaction was closed within a remarkable 22 days of Rock being appointed preferred funder.

 Rock Rail South Western – financial adviser to the Rock team that delivered a £1bn financing for Rock Rail’s South Western trains project – the transaction is the largest unrated privately placed infrastructure transaction in the UK market, and also the largest greenfield institutional investor project.

 Rock Rail East Anglia – financial adviser to Rock on the funding of a fleet of 378 new electric and bi mode trains manufactured by Stadler and leased to Greater Anglia.
 This financing incorporated the EIB – the first time the EIB has participated in a UK rolling stock transaction without government guarantees and was closed in the volatile markets after the Brexit vote.